Everything You Need to Know About Barbell Bench Presses, According to Trainers

-Engage your upper body by "pointing your chest towards the ceiling and pulling your shoulder blades back and down", said Anderson.
-Make sure your shoulders are not rolling forwards or lifting up by your ears.
+Engage your upper body by “pointing your chest towards the ceiling and pulling your shoulder blades back and down,” said Anderson.
+Make sure your shoulders are not rolling forward or lifting up by your ears.

 4.Position Your Grip

-As you grip the bar, think about keeping your wrists straight instead of bending backwards.
-Grab the bar along the "meaty area near your thumb", Lolla explained.
-"This allows for a straight wrist and more stacked joints, which will ultimately keep your wrists healthy and create a stronger, more stable bench press".
+As you grip the bar, think about keeping your wrists straight instead of bending backward.
+Grab the bar along the “meaty area near your thumb,” Lolla explained.
+“This allows for a straight wrist and more stacked joints, which will ultimately keep your wrists healthy and create a stronger, more stable bench press.”

 5.Lower the Bar to the Bottom Position

 Lift the bar out of the rack — a spotter can be especially useful at this stage — and “lower the bar at a controlled tempo to the sternum without letting your elbows flare out more than 45 degrees,” Lolla said.
 This is your bottom position.
 “Don’t forget to keep your core engaged and inhale as you lower the weight.”